Best cookware sets of 2025 for every kitchen and budget - National | Globalnews.ca

 The Curator independently decides what topics and products we feature.
 When you purchase an item through our links, we may earn a commission.
 Promotions and products are subject to availability and retailer terms.

 Whether you’re stocking a first apartment, upgrading your tired old pans, or shopping for a gift, the best cookware sets of 2025 have something for every kitchen and every budget.
-From durable stainless steel collections to ultra-nonstick, easy-clean sets, these top picks combine performance, style, and value – so you can cook with confidence and flair, no matter your experience level or countertop space.
+From durable stainless steel collections to ultra-nonstick, easy-clean sets from Amazon and Simons, these top picks combine performance, style, and value – so you can cook with confidence, no matter your experience level or countertop space.

 This no-coat cookware set is a total kitchen upgrade – safe, durable, and versatile, it handles everything from high-heat searing to everyday cooking, and comes with all the handy tools you need to whip up your favourite meals stress-free.